bogdan-rosianu/elrond-go-clone/.github/PULL_REQUEST_TEMPLATE.md

-## Description of the pull request (what is new / what has changed / what is fixed)
+## Description of the reasoning behind the pull request (what feature was missing / how a problem was manifesting itself / what was the motive behind a refactoring)
 -
 -
 -